promptfoo/promptfoo/site/docs/guides/prevent-llm-hallucinations.md

 ### Retrieval-augmented generation

 We can use retrieval-augmented generation to provide additional context to the LLM.
-Common approaches here are with LangChain, LlamaIndex, or a direct integration with an external datasource such as a vector database or API.
+Common approaches here are with LangChain, LlamaIndex, or a direct integration with an external data source such as a vector database or API.

 By using a script as a custom provider, we can fetch relevant information and include it in the prompt.